abhinav128914122/smart_cgpa_calculator/README.md

 - Auto-fill all remaining semesters with one click

 ### 📄 PDF Export
-- Export a professional dark-themed report with:
+- Export a professional dark-themed academic report containing:
   - Your name and enrollment number in the header
-  - CGPA, max achievable, division summary boxes
+  - CGPA, max achievable, and division summary
   - Full semester-wise performance table with grade points and percentages
-  - Target analysis section (if target is set)
+  - Target analysis section (if a target is set)

 ### 📖 Reference Tab
-- Complete grade point scale (O to F)
+- Complete grade point scale (O to F) with marks range
-- Division / classification table
+- Division and classification table
 - Percentage formula: `Percentage = CGPA × 10`
 - Full JUET CSE credit structure — all 8 semesters, all subjects with codes and credits